strimzi/strimzi.github.io/_posts/2020-09-22-data-explorer-kafka-connect.md

 ```

 The application picks up records from the [StormEvents.csv file](https://github.com/abhirockzz/kusto-kafka-connect-strimzi/blob/master/storm-events-producer/StormEvents.csv) and sends them to a Kafka topic.
 Each event is a CSV record that represent data for a Storm occurence (start and end time, state, type etc.), for example: `2007-01-01 00:00:00.0000000,2007-01-01 05:00:00.0000000,23357,WISCONSIN,Winter Storm,COOP Observer`.

+> The producer application [waits for 3 seconds](https://github.com/abhirockzz/kusto-kafka-connect-strimzi/blob/master/storm-events-producer/main.go#L65) between subsequent produce operations to Kafka.
+This is intentional so that you can monitor the Kafka Connect logs and make sense of what's going on.
+The `StormEvents.csv` file contains more than 50,000 records, so it might take a while for all of them to be batched and ingested to Azure Data Explorer

 You can track the application logs using: `kubectl logs -f -l app=adx-event-producer`.
 If all is well, you should see something similar to this: